hackle/blogger/src/raw/lens-for-reducer.md

 ```

-It's good to be aware that implementations vary, there are conventions with much more ceremony, such as union `Action` types, enum as tags for `Action` etc. I picked the above style for its lack of ceremony (largely due to representing `Action` as class and use of `instanceof`) as well as distraction from the topic at hand.
+I say "usual" because implementations vary, there are different styles with much more ceremony, such as union `Action` types, enum as tags for `Action` etc. I picked the above for its lack of ceremony (largely due to representing `Action` as class and use of `instanceof`) as well as distraction from the topic at hand.

-I can't say I am a big fan of the whole `redux` fetish but if I have to use it then I wouldn't mind writing a `reducer` as the one above.
+While I can't say I am a big fan of the whole Redux fetish, if I have to use it then I wouldn't mind writing a `reducer` as the one above.

 There is but one small annoyance, the way the `state` value is being updated is quite tedious, with code blocks like `{ ...state, birthday: action.payload }` or `{ ...state, name: action.payload }`.
-This can get pretty messy if the data structure at hand is complex.
+It can get pretty messy if the data structure at hand is complex.

 Worry not - `lens` excels at eliminating such repetitions.
 First, let's define a few lenses for `State`.
 (You may want to click [here](lens-typescript) for a quick recap of `tsMiniLens`.)